 Equally important are the Atsaras, who are more than just mere clowns.
 The Atsaras are the dupthobs (acharyas), who provide protection.
 The dances and the jesting of the Atsaras are believed to entrance evil forces and prevent them from causing harm during Tshechus.
 Modern Atsaras also perform short skits to disseminate health and social awareness messages.

 To farmers, the Tshechu is also seen as a break from farm life.
-It’s an occasion to celebrate, receive blessings and pray for health and happiness.
+Its an occasion to celebrate, receive blessings and pray for health and happiness.

 Thimphu Dromchoe